Inflectra/spira-documentation/docs/SpiraApps/My-Assigned-Work.md

 ## Using the SpiraApp
 ### Using the My Assigned Work Widget
 This widget displays a grid of the most recent open artifacts that you have been assigned (open vs closed is defined differently for each artifact based on the status).
-Included artifacts are: Requirements, Test Cases, Incidents, Tasks, Test Sets, Documents, and Risks <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>.
+Included artifacts are:

+- Requirements
+- Test Cases
+- Incidents
+- Tasks {: .edition-spiraplan .edition-spirateam}
+- Test Sets
+- Documents
+- Risks {: .edition-spiraplan .edition-spirateam}

 When the My Page is set to view **All Products**, for each row, you see: